 Evaluate every supplier based on customer service, professionalism, shipping times, and contract terms to find what’s right for you.
 You'll build a successful business if you aim for Silver- or Gold-tier domestic dropship suppliers.

 Some product niches are more competitive than others.
 If you’re selling the same products as other dropshippers, Kraly recommends you use optimized Google Shopping Ads.

 This is a high-quality traffic source, but paid ads can quickly drain your budget.
 Nothing guarantees conversions when you do PPC (pay-per-click) marketing, so use this strategy carefully.

 Picture this: you’ve been dropshipping for a few years and have made a name for yourself by selling other people’s products.
 Over time, your dropshipping store starts ranking in organic search for product-related searches in your niche.

 Use what you’ve learned as a dropshipper to create your own eCommerce brand!
 You’ll have the benefit of better SEO and organic earned traffic from dropshipping, but now with your own product line.
 This is a genius hack that will help you circumnavigate the traffic from the products you’re selling and take your business to the next level.

 The biggest challenge in dropshipping is deciding on a product and sourcing a high-quality supplier.

-Many dropshippers assume that you have to source products from cheap suppliers in China.
-That might be great for your margins, but it’s not always the best business decision in the long-term.
+Many dropshippers assume that you have to source products from cheap overseas suppliers.
+That might be great for your margins, but it’s not always the best business decision in the long term.
 When you flood the market with lower-quality products, you’re participating in a race to the bottom that’s terrible for your margins.